adobe-webplatform/Demo-for-National-Geographic-Forest-Giant/README.md

 BROWSER
 -------

-This demo requires Chrome Canary with the following runtime flags:
+This demo requires Chrome Canary with certain runtime flags enabled.
+To learn how to enable CSS Regions, CSS Exclusions, and Custom Filters, see [Enabling Cutting-Edge Graphical & Layout Features](http://html.adobe.com/webplatform/enable/).

-* Disable accelerated 2D canvas: ENABLED
-* Enable CSS Shaders: ENABLED
-* Enable experimental Web Platform features: ENABLED

 To view the demo, go to the following URL: